Discover more from Polemics

 Hubert Selby Jr. - A writer known for his fiction about criminal culture.
 A predecessor of Larry Clarke and Andre Dworkin.

-Human BioDiversity - A philosophy which argues that world peace can be achieved by separating the races into their own respective homelands, and that humanity is more “diverse” for having different preserved races.
+Human BioDiversity - A philosophy that argues that world peace can be achieved by separating the races into their respective homelands and that humanity is more “diverse” for having different preserved races.

 Hypermodernism - The philosophical paradigm we are living under now.
-An age determined by the protagonist to an anime no one is watching.
-That which is every white millennial and zoomer alive.
+An age determined by the protagonist in an anime no one is watching.
+That which is every white millennial and Zoomer alive.

-Ian Brady - A serial killer who is obsessed with his own ego.
+Ian Brady - A serial killer who is obsessed with his ego.
 Hated by people and the mainstream.
-Some look up to him as god, others know him as a fraud and evil person.
+Some look up to him as a god, while others know him as a fraud and evil person.
 Either way, it scares normies.

-Identitarianism - Similar to Human BioDiversity, but uses the language of postmodernism to advocate Ehtnonationalism.
+Identitarianism - Similar to Human BioDiversity, but uses the language of postmodernism to advocate Ethnonationalism.
 Ironically only practiced by white people and the young republican club. '

 Incel - A new type of self-destructive queer that demands sex in an age of sexual recession.